Selling HRMS software or HRIS systems is hard!

 When going through the sales process and demos with a prospect, I like to involve as many others in the organization as possible to show that the system offers value outside of HR.
-An HRIS system that provides value to the entire company has a greater chance of being sold than one that does not.
+An HR system that provides value to the entire company has a greater chance of being sold than one that does not.

 If your product offers a training module, make sure to involve the training department.
 Involve risk management with FMLA, workers comp and OSHA reporting.
 If you offer payroll, it is obvious that you will involve payroll and accounting.
-If your system does not but will feed data over to payroll, this is still a benefit to a department outside of HR.
+If your system does not offer payroll but will feed data over to payroll, this is still a benefit to a department outside of HR.
 Then, of course, there are the benefits to employees with self service or managers with manager self service.
-I think you are getting the point, an HR system that streamlines information for an entire organization will be seen as having greater value than one that only benefits HR.
+I think you are getting the point; an HR system that streamlines information for an entire organization will be seen as having greater value than one that only benefits HR.

 • Tie the benefits of the HRMS software to the goals of the organization.

 Find out what the organization or the HR department goals are and show how your product can assist with meeting them.
 How many employees is the company looking to hire in the next year?
 Do they want to decrease turnover?
 Do they want to decrease costs per employee?
 If you can tie the benefits of your HRIS product to the company’s goals, you again stand a greater chance of getting the deal.

 • Gain access to those making the decision.

 As I have mentioned, you will fail to accomplish this more often than not but it is still worth trying.
 When performing the demo, ask HR to invite the decision maker to the presentation or ask for a meeting with this individual to determine exactly what their goals are for HR and the organization.
 As long as you attempt this connection, with the blessing of HR, the results will be beneficial.

 • Advancing the HRMS software or HRIS system sell